 Some posts on this site contain affiliate links, meaning if you book or buy something through one of these links, I may earn a small commission (at no extra cost to you).
 Read the full disclosure policy here.

-Most of the following are day trips from Paris by train, but not all.
-Some of these 16 best day trips from Paris are close to the city and others are more of a concerted travel effort.
-All are fabulous destinations.
+Pro Travel Tip: The following best day trips from Paris are listed in alphabetical order.
+Most are day trips from Paris by train.
+Some of these 21 best day trips from Paris are close to the city and others are more of a concerted travel effort.

 1. Auvers-Sur-Oise And Van Gogh